 Enlist Help To Find The Root Cause(s)

-Consult with an alternative, integrative health practitioner about SSRI antidepressant alternatives for depression or other mental health symptoms.
+Consult with an alternative, integrative health practitioner about SSRI alternatives for depression or other mental health symptoms.
 One of the most important and successful ways of mending depression with natural alternatives to SSRIs is through exploring and discovering any reasons or causes of depression.
 Give some thought to the way your circumstances can affect your perspective on life.
 Explore your environment, sleep patterns, and what you do in your free time and who you spend your time with.
 Ask yourself if the way you are nourishing yourself every day is helping you to feel better, or is it making things worse?
 And know that you can rest, without doubt, knowing there are plenty of natural and alternative ways of supporting your outlook and mood along the way.
 You can feel happy again—in mind, body, and spirit—with some supportive guidance, deep reflection, and hope.

-Alternative to Meds Center’s drug rehab program is focused on discovering what the medical reasons may be that are causing a person to feel depressed.
+Alternative to Meds Center’s drug rehab program is focused on discovering what the medical reasons that may be causing a person to feel depressed.
 Are they only low in Serotonin and nothing else contributes to their depression?
 What about a low thyroid?
 Or what about an accumulation of neurotoxins like heavy toxic metals that ruin the metabolism of food into energy?
 Maybe the individual’s diet is so significantly lacking in nutrition that they can’t produce what they need for brain health.
 Or they could be wrapped up in a life unfulfilling to them, in which they need more positive surroundings to make a healthy change.
-Our treatment program uses lab testing, targeted nutritional therapy, amino acid therapy, natural substances to stabilize the neurochemistry, careful medication withdrawal methods, massage therapy, yoga, peer support, exercise, and other SSRI alternative treatments to combat depression.
+Our treatment program uses lab testing, targeted nutritional therapy, amino acid therapy, natural substances to stabilize the neurochemistry, careful medication withdrawal methods, massage therapy, yoga, peer support, exercise, and other SSRI Antidepressant natural help to combat depression.
 Please call us to learn more about the SSRI alternatives help that is available for you or a loved one.

 This content has been reviewed and approved by a licensed physician.